What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: What's Windhoek actually like as a city?

 The city itself isn't a destination — most tourists spend one night before heading into the bush.
-But if you're here, eat at Joe's Beerhouse (an institution — game meat, enormous portions, a slightly mad atmosphere) and visit the Craft Centre on Tal Street for authentic souvenirs that aren't made in China.
+But while you're here, eat at Joe's Beerhouse (an institution — game meat, enormous portions, a slightly mad atmosphere) and visit the Craft Centre on Tal Street for authentic souvenirs that aren't made in China.

 Q: What's one place tourists always skip that they shouldn't?